 To Kill a Mockingbird by Harper Lee

-In this classic Pulitzer Prize winning story of prejudice, a white lawyer represents a black man accused of the more heinous of crimes in the South.
-Votes the best novel of the 20th century by American librarians.
+In this classic Pulitzer Prize winning story of prejudice, a white lawyer represents a black man accused of the most heinous of crimes in the South.
+Voted the best novel of the 20th century by American librarians.

 Looking for Alaska by John Green

-The gripping multi-award-winning debut novel by John Green which follows teenage Miles Halter as he leaves boarding school in search for “The Great Perhaps”.
-A great coming of age story, and a good novel to study and compare with The Catcher in the Rye.
+The gripping multi-award-winning debut novel by John Green follows teenage Miles Halter as he leaves boarding school in search of “The Great Perhaps”.
+A great coming-of-age story, and a good novel to study and compare with The Catcher in the Rye.